Fatiima-Ezzahra/Optimizing-an-ML-Pipeline-in-Azure/README.md

 ![top k features](images/top_k_2.png)

 ## Pipeline comparison
 Overall, there wasn't a big difference in accuracy between AutoML and HyperDrive.
+For the HyperDrive model, we had an accuracy of 0.9113.
+Whereas, for the AutoML model, the accuracy was 0.9170.

 However, in terms of architecture, AutoML was superior.
 With AutoML, we tried many different models that we could not have tried using HyperDrive in the same amount of time.
 With only one config, we could test various models.
 If we wanted to do the same thing using HyperDrive, we would define a config for each model.

 ## Future work
+For future experiments, I might try more hyperparameters for the HyperDrive model, and test different sampling methods as well as have a larger search space to maximize the search.
+I want to also try different models and see if I can get a better accuracy and train a more robust model for inferencing.

-For future experiments, I would want to try different values in the AutoML approach for cross validation, and try other parameters to see if they will impact the final results.
+For AutoML, I want to try implementing explicit model complexity limitations to prevent over-fitting.
+Also, test out different parameter values such as number of folds for Cross Validation.
+I also want to try working with raw data only and passing it to AutoML to see how it will handle it, if it will affect the chosenn model and the model accuracy.

 ## Proof of cluster clean up
 ![deleted compute](images/deleted_compute.png)